Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Introduction

-The limitations highlighted above call for a re-ranking mechanism that is directly optimized for downstream generation performance and is explicitly aware of interactions among records.
+The limitations highlighted above call for a reranking mechanism that is directly optimized for downstream generation and sensitive to interactions among records.
 Existing approaches fall short of these requirements: heuristic retrieval relies on static proxies like similarity, while recent listwise rerankers, though capable of modeling dependencies, remain constrained by relevance-oriented supervision.
-To bridge this gap, we propose \textbf{PURPLE}, a framework that o\underline{P}timizes \underline{U}se\underline{R} \underline{P}rofiles for \underline{L}lm p\underline{E}rsonalization under a contextual bandit setting~\citep{langford2007epochgreedy}.
-In its formulation, the context consists of both the current query and the user's past records.
+To bridge this gap, we propose \textbf{PURPLE}, a framework that o\underline{P}timizes \underline{U}se\underline{R} \underline{P}rofiles for \underline{L}LM p\underline{E}rsonalization via contextual bandits~\citep{langford2007epochgreedy}.
+In this formulation, the context consists of both the current query and the user's past records.
 The selection policy is guided by a reward function reflecting downstream personalized generation performance.
-PURPLE outputs a \textit{propensity score} for each user record, which is passed through a Plackett-Luce ranking model to produce the final user profile.
-This formulation enables the model to capture interactions between records and adaptively select those that are most beneficial.
+PURPLE outputs a \textit{propensity score} for each user record, which parameterizes a Plackett-Luce ranking model to produce the final user profile.
+This formulation enables the model to capture interactions between records and adaptively select those that are most beneficial as a whole.
 We train PURPLE end-to-end using the policy gradient method~\citep{sutton1999policy}.

-Our main contributions are as follows: \begin{itemize}[left=0pt] \item We introduce PURPLE, a framework that casts retrieval-augmented LLM personalization as a contextual bandit problem, adaptively optimizing user profiles beyond static heuristics. \item We show through extensive experiments on nine personalization tasks, covering classification, regression, and short- and long-text generation, that PURPLE consistently outperforms strong baselines in both effectiveness and efficiency. \item We perform comprehensive ablation studies on PURPLE’s key design choices and further validate PURPLE’s effectiveness through extended analysis and human evaluation. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[left=0pt] \item We introduce PURPLE, a framework that casts retrieval-augmented LLM personalization as a contextual bandit problem, adaptively optimizing user profiles beyond static heuristics. \item We show through extensive experiments on nine personalization tasks, covering classification, regression, and short- and long-text generation, that PURPLE consistently outperforms strong baselines in both effectiveness and efficiency. \item We perform comprehensive ablation studies on PURPLE’s key design choices and further validate its effectiveness through extended analysis and human evaluation. \end{itemize}